Deepakj98-98/SSS_with_Langgraph/README.md

-# SSS: Smart Semantic System
+# SSS: Smart Skill Support

 SSS is an intelligent, role-aware chatbot system that processes multi-modal inputs (text, audio, images, documents), rephrases content based on user roles, and responds intelligently using LangGraph, Ollama, Whisper, OCR, and Qdrant.